 Off-duty officer commits suicide outside Southwest Side home, Chicago police say

 The 47-year-old officer was found unresponsive in a parked vehicle Saturday evening near his home in the Ashburn neighborhood on the city’s Southwest Side.
 He was later pronounced dead at 7:32 p.m., according to the Cook County medical examiner’s office.
-An autopsy was scheduled for Sunday.
+Autopsy results were pending a police investigation, the medical examiner said Sunday.

 Chicago police confirmed the officer’s death in a brief statement on Sunday.
 “The Chicago Police Department experienced the heartbreaking loss yesterday of an off-duty officer to an apparent self-inflicted gunshot wound,” police said.